xhoong/shamir_qr/README.md

 Encrypted Shamir split saved to enc_3.txt (if persist) with QR code file encqr_3.png
 ```

-The input will then be encrypted using `AES` and split the secret into `3` QR-code image.
+The input will then be encrypted using `AES` and split into `3` QR-code images.
 Refer to sample of generated QR-code in the [sample_output](./sample_output) folder for file
 [encqr_1.png](./sample_output/encqr_1.png), [encqr_2.png](./sample_output/encqr_2.png) and so on.